Michelle Willbanks, Director EOS, Title IX Coordinator

 P.O.
 Box 19110

 Title IX of the Educational Amendments of 1972 is a federal law that prohibits sex discrimination in education.
-It includes: sexual harassment, gender-based harassment, sexual violence, domestic violence, dating violence, sexual exploitation and stalking.
+It includes: sexual harassment, sexual assault, domestic violence, dating violence, and stalking.
 In addition, UTA’s Sexual Misconduct Policy EI-PO8 also prohibits other inappropriate sexual misconduct.

 Title IX protects all community members, including students, faculty, staff, and visitors.
 We know that people of all genders and sexual orientations can experience sex discrimination including: sexual harassment, gender-based harassment, sexual violence, domestic violence, dating violence, sexual exploitation, stalking and other forms of sexual misconduct.